khuyentran1401/Machine-learning-pipeline/README.md

 # Machine learning pipeline
 This repo provides an example of how to incorporate popular machine learning tools such as DVC, MLflow, and Hydra in your machine learning project.
 I use my project on predicting aggressive tweets as an example.

-Find the article on how to use MlFlow and Hydra [here](https://towardsdatascience.com/achieve-reproducibility-in-machine-learning-with-these-two-tools-7bb20609cbb8?source=friends_link&sk=8e1e186294f46df97e0325ce9790f2d7)
+Find the article on how to use MLflow and Hydra [here](https://towardsdatascience.com/achieve-reproducibility-in-machine-learning-with-these-two-tools-7bb20609cbb8?source=friends_link&sk=8e1e186294f46df97e0325ce9790f2d7)

 Find the article on how to use DVC [here](https://towardsdatascience.com/introduction-to-dvc-data-version-control-tool-for-machine-learning-projects-7cb49c229fe0)